SahBabii

-Saaheem Malik Valdery (born February 24, 1997), better known as SahBabii, is an American rapper, singer, and songwriter from Atlanta, Georgia.
-His song, "Pull Up Wit Ah Stick" featuring Loso Loaded, gained widespread popularity after its release on his S.A.N.D.A.S. mixtape in 2017.
+Saaheem Malik Valdery (born February 24, 1997), better known by his stage name SahBabii, is an American rapper.
+Born in Chicago and raised in Atlanta, Georgia, he is best known for his 2016 single "Pull Up wit ah Stick", which received platinum certification by the Recording Industry Association of America (RIAA).
 SahBabii peaked at No. 8 on Billboard's Next Big Sound chart in July 2017.

 Early life

-Saaheem Malik was born in Chicago, Illinois and raised in the city's south side in the Wentworth Gardens projects.
+Saaheem Malik Valdery was born in Chicago, Illinois and raised in the city's South Side in the Wentworth Gardens projects.
 His aunt, TeeBaby, gave him the moniker "SahBabii" at a young age.
-In early 2010 at the age of 13, his family moved to Atlanta, Georgia in pursuance of his older brother T3's career in music.
-They moved to Sylvan Hills and lived on Osborne Street.
+In early 2010 at the age of 13, his family moved to Atlanta, Georgia in pursuance of his older brother’s career in music.
+They moved to Sylvan Hills and lived at 1095 Osborne Street.